Integrable measure equivalence and rigidity of hyperbolic lattices: Measure equivalence rigidity for taut groups

-Let $M$ be a compact metrizable space.
-Recall that a continuous action $G\acts M$ is \emph{minimal and strongly proximal} if the following equivalent conditions hold: \begin{enumerate} \item for every Borel probability measure $\nu\in\Prob(M)$ and every non-empty open subset $V\subset M$ one has
+Before proving this proposition let us recall the notion of \emph{minimal and strongly proximal} action.
+A continuous action $G\acts M$ of a (lcsc) group $G$ on a compact metrizable space $M$ is called \emph{minimal} if there are no closed $G$-invariant nontrivial subsets in a compact metrizable space $M$, and \emph{strongly proximal} if every $G$-invariant weak$^*$-closed set of probability measures on $M$ contains some Dirac measures.
+Clearly, the action $G\acts M$ is both minimal and strongly proximal if every $G$-invariant weak$^*$-closed set of probability measures on $M$ contains all the Dirac measures.
+Thus, being \emph{minimal and strongly proximal} is easily seen to be equivalent to each of the following conditions: \begin{enumerate} \item For every Borel probability measure $\nu\in\Prob(M)$ and every non-empty open subset $V\subset M$ one has

-\item for every $\nu\in\Prob(M)$ the convex hull of the $G$-orbit $g_*\nu$ is dense in $\Prob(M)$ in the weak-* topology. \end{enumerate} Recall that this condition is satisfied by the standard action of $G=\rmPGL_2(\bbR)$ and its lattices on the circle.
-More generally, any connected semi-simple center free group $G$ without compact factors $G$ acts on $M=G/Q$ where $Q$ is a parabolic in a minimal and strongly proximal fashion~\cite{Margulis:book}*{Theorem~3.7 on p.~205}. \begin{lemma} Let $M$ be a compact metrizable space and $G<\Homeo(M)$ be a subgroup which acts minimally and strongly proximally on $M$.
+\item For every $\nu\in\Prob(M)$ the convex hull of the $G$-orbit $g_*\nu$ is dense in $\Prob(M)$ in the weak-* topology. \end{enumerate} We need the following general statement.

+\begin{lemma} Let $M$ be a compact metrizable space and $G<\Homeo(M)$ be a subgroup which acts minimally and strongly proximally on $M$.
 Then $\Homeo(M)$ is strongly ICC relative to $G$. \end{lemma} \begin{proof} Let $\mu$ be a probability measure on $\Homeo(M)$.
 The set of $\mu$-\emph{stationary} probability measures on $M$

-is a non-empty convex closed (hence compact) subset of $\Prob(M)$, with respect to the weak-* topology.
+is a non-empty convex closed (hence compact) subset of $\Prob(M)$, with respect to the weak$^*$ topology.
 Suppose $\mu$ is invariant under conjugations by $g\in G$.
 Since

 it follows that $\Prob_\mu(M)$ is a $G$-invariant set.
 Minimality and strong proximality of the $G$-action implies that $\Prob_\mu(M)=\Prob(M)$.
 In particular, every Dirac measure $\nu_x$ is $\mu$-stationary; hence $\mu\{ f \mid f(x)=x\}=1$.
 It follows that $\mu=\delta_e$. \end{proof}